p-hss/earth_system_model_gan_bias_correction/README.md

 ## Description
-This repository contains the code for the study:
+This repository contains the code for the training a cycle consistent generative adversarial network on Earth system model output data for bias correction.

-   **Physically Constrained Generative Adversarial Networks for Improving Earth System Model Precipitation Output** (Link).

 ## Requirements